Consensys/evm-analyzer-benchmark-suite/README.md

 # EVM Analyzer Benchmark Suite

-This repo keeps benchmarks for evaluating the precision of EVM code analysis tools.
+This repo is a fork of Suhabe Bugara's excellent benchmark suite for evaluating the precision of EVM code analysis tools.
 If you have a benchmark that you would like to contribute, please submit it as a pull request.
-Please open an issue if you have any suggestions or feedback, or contact diligence-core@consensys.net.

 The link below shows the results of running some tools on these benchmarks:

 https://diligence.consensys.net/evm-analyzer-benchmark-suite

+Eventually these tools will be added to this repository.